cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Remarks

-If the intersection of the two geometry instances point sets are empty, they are disjoint.
+If the intersection of the two geometry instances point sets are empty, they disjoint.

 Returns null if the spatial reference IDs (SRIDs) of the geometry instances don't match.